JRMurr/JRMurr.github.io/content/blog/zig-chess/making-a-chess-engine-in-zig.md

 # Try it out

 If you're on a browser, you should see the engine below... (if not please go easy on me, wasm has caused me so much pain....).
 Play it and see how you do!
-I'd guess its elo is around 1k, if you give it more time to think (the slider) it will play better but its still just ok.
+If you give it more time to think (the slider) it will play better but its still just ok.
 I hope to add more improvements over time

 <Chess/>